Undergraduate Research and Inquiry Grants

 Research and Inquiry Curriculum Grants

 Research and Inquiry Curriculum grants support faculty who wish to incorporate the high-impact educational practices of research into their courses.
 Research shows that these experiences lead to better learning and retention.
 Faculty can be awarded $1,000 for new course proposals and course redesigns, $600 for adding a major inquiry-based assignment or $400 for adding OURI assessments to an existing course.
 Research and Inquiry Curriculum grant applications are accepted year-round but must be received by April 1 for courses to be offered in the following fall semester, and Nov.
 1 for courses to be offered the following spring semester.

 OURI Travel Awards

 Funds are available from the Office of Undergraduate Research and Inquiry to support UT students who have participated in undergraduate research or inquiry to travel to local, regional, national or international meetings, conferences, symposia, exhibitions and workshops.
 These funds are provided to increase the opportunities of UT students to showcase their scholarship in external venues.
-Applications should be submitted through Submittable.
+Applications should be submitted through OURI Submittable.

 NCUR Travel Awards

 The National Conference on Undergraduate Research (NCUR) is dedicated to promoting undergraduate research, scholarship and creative activity in all fields of study by sponsoring an annual conference for students.
 Unlike meetings of academic professional organizations, this gathering of student scholars welcomes presenters from all institutions of higher learning and from all disciplines.
 Through this annual conference, NCUR creates a unique environment for the celebration and promotion of undergraduate student achievement; provides models of exemplary research, scholarship, and creative activity; and helps to improve the state of undergraduate education.
 Each conference hosts 3,500 to 4,000 students from across the globe, presenting their research through posters, oral presentations, visual arts, and performances.
-The Office of Undergraduate Research and Inquiry will support 10 students to present at this year's conference.
-Students should submit an application for a NCUR Travel award and receive notification of funding from OURI before submitting an abstract to NCUR.
-Applications are due on Nov.
-15.
+The Office of Undergraduate Research and Inquiry will support 7 students to present at this year's conference.
+Students should submit a NCUR Travel award application and receive notification of funding from OURI before submitting an abstract to NCUR.
+Applications are due by Nov.
+30.

 Posters at the Capitol Travel Awards